WHEN SECONDS COUNT…A CHILD CANNOT WAIT!!!

 Child Protective Investigator Salary: $39,600.08

-Please note: Career Service and Other Personnel Service (OPS) positions are available in Lee, Charlotte, Collier, Hendry, and Glades counties.
-Candidates must be willing to live within an hour’s drive of their service center by the start day.
+Please note: Career Service and Other Personnel Service (OPS) positions are available in Sarasota and Desoto counties.
+Candidates must be willing to live within an hour’s drive of their service center by the start date.

 Interested parties need to complete the application using the on-line People First system.
 Experience, education and/or training used to meet the minimum qualifications, and in response to the pre-qualifying questions, must be verifiable through information contained in your application.
 In addition, all gaps in employment must be accounted for and explained.
 Incomplete applications will not be considered.
 It is unacceptable to use the statement “See Resume” in place of putting work history on the application.